-Registering on and logging in to SAP Ariba: A guide for businesses
+Registering on and logging in to SAP Business Network: A guide for businesses

 Article-440

-Are you ready to register your business on SAP Ariba to start viewing and bidding on Government of Canada tender opportunities?
+Are you ready to register your business on SAP Business Network to start viewing and bidding on Government of Canada tender opportunities?
 Use this step-by-step guide to help you get there!
 Before starting, you can use this checklist to prepare the information needed for registering.

-Keep in mind that you can only have one SAP Ariba account per business number.
+Keep in mind that you can only have one SAP Business Network account per Canada Revenue Agency (CRA) business number.

-If you have more than one account created under the same business number, contact the CanadaBuys Service Desk.
+If you have created more than one SAP Business Network account under the same CRA business number, contact the CanadaBuys Service Desk.
 Let them know which account you’ll be using to do business with the Government of Canada, and they’ll deactivate any other accounts.
 Deactivated accounts will be removed from the CanadaBuys system, but will remain on the SAP Business Network.

 On this page: